Harry is a researcher at the Ada Lovelace Institute where he works to explore ethical and policy questions posed by new and emerging uses of data.

-Prior to joining Ada, he worked as a senior policy adviser at Nesta, where he developed and advocated for policies to make the UK’s innovation economy fairer, more inclusive and more conducive to the public good.
+Prior to joining Ada, Harry worked as a senior policy adviser at Nesta, where he developed and advocated for policies to make the UK’s innovation economy fairer, more inclusive and more conducive to the public good.
 He has also worked in regulatory bodies, think tanks and in public affairs.

 Featured work